 Policy: The Strategic Planning Committee ensures the Strategic Plan is consistent with CBIC's vision and mission and guides CBIC's activities to ensure consistency with CBIC's Strategic Plan.
 The Committee facilitates/coordinates the strategic planning process to plan strategies aimed at improving the overall certification process.
-The strategic planning process includes an assessment of the internal and external environment which may affect the certification process.
-The NCCA Standards are used as a resource for the development/review/revision of the Strategic Plan.
+The strategic planning process includes an assessment of the internal and external environment, which may affect the certification process.

-- 1. The Strategic Planning Committee is comprised of the Executive Committee, Executive Director, and two additional members at-large appointed by the President, and is chaired by the Immediate Past President. - 2.
-The strategic plan is reviewed and revised/updated to support the overall mission and vision of the CBIC. - a.
-The organizational vision is a description of what the CBIC should look like if it succeeds in implementing its strategies and achieves its full potential.
+- 1. The Strategic Planning Committee is comprised of the Executive Committee, Executive Director, and two additional members at-large appointed by the President and is chaired by the Immediate Past President. - 2.
+The Strategic Plan is reviewed and revised/updated to support the overall mission and vision of CBIC. - a.
+The organizational vision is a description of what CBIC should look like if it succeeds in implementing its strategies and achieves its full potential. - b.

-- b.
 The mission is a statement of organizational purpose and an affirmation of why CBIC exists. - c.
 The plan is reviewed annually to: - assess Board activities related to strategic priorities and action plans; - identify impediments/obstacles; - evaluate strategies previously incorporated and/or add new strategies, which support the priorities.